-Could you talk a little about the future of BMDS (Ballistic Missile Defense System), specifically about the integration of solid state lasers (SSL) with unmanned aerial vehicles (UAV)?
+Describe opportunities in the future of BMDS (Ballistic Missile Defense System), specifically the integration of solid state lasers (SSL) with unmanned aerial vehicles (UAV)?

 We invested a lot in the terrestrial and sea based BMD systems.
 However, the opportunities of using UAV’s as BMD platforms is what missile defense needs to leverage for the future.

 UAVs are flying higher and longer with larger payloads.
 This progress in aviation technology offers an exciting opportunity for missile defence.
 Not only from putting sensors up there, not only adding nodes to communication but UAVs also reduce the reliance on space based assets.
 And, space based assets- putting things up in space to do missile defence functions- are obviously the most expensive alternative.

 If you look at future technology, orbiting systems that predictably circumnavigate the earth become more, and more, vulnerable over time as other countries develop anti-satellite technologies with greater and greater ranges.
 Space systems are by their nature expensive and there are sensors on board that need to be very accurate.
 I’m not saying don’t do it, but it’s the most expensive option.

 I think we are approaching an era of leveraging the latest advancement in aviation which is UAVs.
 UAVs can fly predictable patterns or can fly using artificial intelligence.
 Thus, if you lose communications with them they are still preprogrammed to do what they are supposed to do.